gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 ## Running GitLab Mattermost on its own server

-If you want to run GitLab and GitLab Mattermost on two separate servers you can use the following settings on the GitLab Mattermost server to effectively disable the GitLab service bundled into the Omnibus package.
+If you want to run GitLab and GitLab Mattermost on two separate servers you can use the following settings and configuration details on the GitLab Mattermost server to effectively disable the GitLab service bundled into the Omnibus package.
 The GitLab services will still be set up on your GitLab Mattermost server, but they will not accept user requests or consume system resources.